thukhakyawe/Lab-How-To-Install-Cloudwatch-Agent-On-Amazon-Linux-By-Using-CLI/README.md

 ![alt text](image-2.png)

-Choose `CloudWatchAgentAdminPolicy` role which  already created by using AWS Managed Rule `CloudWatchAgentAdminPolicy`
+- Choose `CloudWatchAgentAdminPolicy` role which  already created by using AWS Managed Rule `CloudWatchAgentAdminPolicy`

 ![alt text](image-3.png)

-sudo yum install amazon-cloudwatch-agent

-sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-config-wizard

-sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -a fetch-config -m ec2 -s -c file:/opt/aws/amazon-cloudwatch-agent/bin/config.json

-sudo systemctl status amazon-cloudwatch-agent

-sudo systemctl start amazon-cloudwatch-agent

-sudo systemctl enable amazon-cloudwatch-agent

-## Step 2 - Install CloudWatch Agent on EC2
+### Step 2 - Install CloudWatch Agent on EC2 ###

 - For installation CloudWatch agent we need to execute the following command: